February 8th, 2017

 As with Cayman, in order to be admitted to practice in Bermuda you must have 3 years post qualification experience from a commonwealth jurisdiction.
 Given this threshold, firms compete for the best talent at the 3PQE mark and so will often begin conversations with prospective employees when they reach approximately 2.5PQE with a view to bringing them on island 6 months later.
 As such it is worth beginning to consider your options from 2PQE onwards.
 Once an offer of employment is made, expats will need to obtain a work permit.
 This, again is a fairly straight forward process undertaken by your prospective employer.

-If a move to Bermuda is something that you would like to discuss further please get in touch at email@example.com or on 02070020143Posted almost 4 years ago
+If a move to Bermuda is something that you would like to discuss further please get in touch at firstname.lastname@example.org or on 02070020143Posted about 4 years ago